julilan/speedgame/README.md

 Speedgame project made for JavaScript course in Business College Helsinki's REACT23K group.

-Main practise goals for building the game are
+Main practise goals for building this game are

-- following ESLint code standard
+- ESLint code standard
-- getting used to HTML DOM
+- HTML DOM
-- how to use setTimeout
+- setTimeout
-- adding sounds
+- sounds

 ## Technologies used